rhowsane/arm_master/docs/home.rst

 `Project overview`_

 The aim of this project was to build a foam brick wall that was both tall and aesthetic.
-We accomplished this by by programming a Franka Panda robot to pick up and place bricks into the the desired locations.
+We accomplished this by by programming a Franka Panda robot to pick up and place bricks into the desired locations.
 Further we were highly interested in the possibility of commanding Panda and designing the wall using augment reality technology.
-For this a mirror environment, with identical workspace to the real setup, was created in Unity 3D.
+For this a mirror environment, with an identical workspace to the real setup, was created in Unity 3D.
 Using this software were able manipulate virtual bricks.
 The program then save the position of the bricks in the resulting design into a text file for processing on the robot.

 While the entire workflow was never executed, what we demonstrate in this video is a "Wizard of Oz" concept.
-Certainly in the future, advanced robot programming techniques such as using AR will become more accesible.
+Certainly in the future, advanced robot programming techniques such as using AR will become more accessible.

 `Robot building wall in simulation`_